kajalSharmaTest/StarbuckFinder/README.md

 An Android app to list all nearby Movies.
 Click on the list will open the Movie location on a map.
-The app will search nearby Movies within radius of 10 Km  with current GPS position by default
+The app will search nearby Movies within radius of 10 Km  with current GPS position.

 Limitation
 ------------